 Before you arrive at your host country you should collect as much information as possible about the country.
 Read the recent news about it on the internet, watch films and read books about topics which are of interest to the country.
 If possible, talk to people who know the country from a point of view which is different than the limited tourist gaze.

 When you are in your host country, read local newspapers, go to local events and talk to locals.
-If you already have a basic knowledge about the issues that matter to the country, it is easy to start a conversation with locals, and you can get lots of first-hand opinions about political, historical and cultural topics which you would have never heard of unless being proactive and having the strong desire to learn.
+If you already have a basic knowledge about the issues that matter to the country, it is easy to start a conversation with locals, and you can get lots of first-hand opinions which you would have never heard of unless being proactive and having the strong desire to learn.

 Question 2: Are you prepared to be a learner and a guest?

-Many volunteers and interns when being asked for the reason why they go to developing countries state that they want to “help” and “give something”.
-Basically this is not bad, but this motivation can also be negative if it is expressed in such way that volunteers and interns show a feeling of superiority, thinking that they as part of the developed world know “how to do things right”.
+Many volunteers when being asked for the reason why they want to volunteer at the so-called developing countries state that they want to “help” and “give something”.
+Basically this is not bad, but this motivation can also be negative if it is expressed in such way that volunteers show a feeling of superiority, thinking that they as part of the developed world know “how to do things right”.
 They don’t show much sensibility for the customs and knowledge existing at their destination.
-In many cases however it is true that the interns and volunteers learn more from their hosts than the hosts from them.
+In most cases however it is true that the interns and volunteers learn more from their hosts than the hosts from them.

 Also one should be aware of the fact that pure altruism seldom is the only reason for the decision to volunteer in a developing country.
 Other motivations are for instance to find it exciting spending some time in a foreign culture, to learn something, to get to know new people, or to live for a limited time a life which is completely different than the own everyday life.
 If we see our stay abroad with a point of view that there are aspects of giving and taking, then we see the people that we are dealing with less as mere recipients of our altruism who should be thankful to us, but as individuals from whom we can learn something.
 The best volunteers are those who have the opinion that they have just as much, if not more, to learn as to give.